haberdashPI/vscode-master-key/notes.md

   FIX: setting up a config state to manage all parsed keybinding information and update various listeners when it changes

+  CURRENT TASK: when starting a unit test, now a message about removing bindings can come up.
+I need to wait to see if this happens and clear it before moving on.

 TESTS:
   - get some comprehensive tests to verify that switching between different types of bindings sets properly updates the configuration